putuoka/c4it-blog/content/posts/2022/072-postgres-crud-operations/article.md

 The `commandText` string contains the full command to be issued.
 In this case, it's a simple `INSERT` statement.

 We use the `commandText` string to create a `NpgsqlCommand`object by specifying the query and the connection where we will perform that query.
-Note that the command must be disposed after its use: wrap it in a `using` block.
+Note that the command must be Disposed after its use: wrap it in a `using` block.

 Then, we will add the parameters to the query. `AddWithValue` accepts two parameters: the first is the name of the key, with the same name defined in the query, but without the `@` symbol; in the query, we use `@minPl`, and as a parameter, we use `minPl`.